dectrfov/Wavelet-U-net-Dehazing/README.md

 # Wavelet U-net Dehazing
 WAVELET U-NET AND THE CHROMATIC ADAPTATION TRANSFORM FOR SINGLE IMAGE DEHAZING - ICIP 2019

-This repository shows implementation of [Wavelet U-net](https://ieeexplore.ieee.org/document/8803391).
+This repository shows implementation of [Wavelet U-net for image dehazing](https://ieeexplore.ieee.org/document/8803391).
 This work establishes the new network combining wavelet transrom for single image dehazing.
 We use [RESIDE](https://sites.google.com/view/reside-dehaze-datasets/reside-v0)dataset for evaluation, and it outperforms the state-of-art algorithms.

 <p align="center"><img width="100%" src="figures/result_an.png" /></p>